BabRoosss/rpg-bash/README.md

 Run the main.sh file in the Launcher directory and play the game.

 ## Native Windows Port
-There is no Windows port yet, however,
+There is no useable Windows port.
+Check the (WinBranch)[https://github.com/BabRoosss/rpg-bash/tree/WinBranch] to see my progress on it.